nzakas/understandinges6/manuscript/01-The-Basics.md

 The `createPerson()` function creates an object whose property names are the same as the function parameter names.
 The result is what appears to be duplication of `name` and `age` even though each represents a different aspect of the process.

-In ECMAScript 6, you can eliminate the duplication that exists around property names and local variables by using an property initializer shorthand.
+In ECMAScript 6, you can eliminate the duplication that exists around property names and local variables by using a property initializer shorthand.
 When the property name is going to be the same as the local variable name, you can simply include the name without a colon and value.
 For example, `createPerson()` can be rewritten as follows:

     function createPerson(name, age) {
         return {